uc-cdis/gen3.org/content/resources/operator/_index.md

 ### ORCID

-Provide an identifier for individuals to use with their name as they engage in research, scholarship, and innovation activities.
+Provides an identifier for individuals to use with their name as they engage in research, scholarship, and innovation activities.

 _Pros_